leuty/eb-cosmo/README.md

 The steps are only describing on how to compile the model **on DAINT with the CRAY compiler** .

 The idea is that now each one will compile its own version of Stella and the Dycore, install it as a module and load it when one need to compile Cosmo.
-Then to compile Cosmo one use the classic build script but provide the personal version of the Dycore to the build script.
+Then to compile Cosmo one can use the classic build script and provide the personal version of the Dycore to the build script.

 We provide a TL;DR for the impatient.
 But it's recommended that you read the full documentation.
-As compiling the model is very slow on Daint (it takes on average 50-60 minutes!), you may trigger the compilation with the instruction in the TL;DR section and read the full documentation while it's compiling.
+As compiling the model is very slow on Daint (it takes on average 60 minutes!), you may trigger the compilation with the instruction in the TL;DR section and read the full documentation while it's compiling.
 If the TL;DR doesn't work, read the full documentation.

 # TL;DR